 Denver: Denver Biscuit Co.

 Florida native Drew Shader runs multiple restaurant concepts under one roof, rotating them at different times of the day.
 The day begins with brunch-centric Denver Biscuit Co., serving a biscuit recipe that took six months to perfect, perhaps due to Denver’s 5,280-foot elevation.
 These delicate pillows of pastry (produced with lots and lots of butter, as Shader explains) are baked throughout the day, so there’s not a single one that’s out of the oven for longer than 30 minutes.
-Favorite biscuit combinations include the Shrimp and Grits — a hollowed-out biscuit filled with the classic New Orleans combo — and the French Toast biscuits, which are soaked in egg batter, griddled and fried with butter, then topped with a homemade sausage patty, a fried egg and a good dousing of maple syrup.
+Favorite biscuit combinations include the Shrimp and Grits — a hollowed-out biscuit filled with the classic New Orleans combo — and the Dahlia, French toast biscuits soaked in egg batter, griddled and fried with butter, then topped with a homemade sausage patty, a fried egg and a good dousing of maple syrup.
 But the most-popular order is the Franklin: fried chicken, bacon, cheese and sausage gravy, which Shader says he uses by the gallon.